eparey/pesci/wiki/Input-Files.md

 Different accepted input formats, and can be different for each of the two study species

-> [!NOTE]
+> [!TIP]
-> All files, to the exception of scanpy .h5ad can be compressed in .gz and will be properly read by pesci (whether compressed or not).
+> All input files, to the exception of scanpy's .h5ad files can be compressed in .gz and will be properly read by pesci (whether compressed or not).

 **1. Sparse count matrix and cell to cluster annotation table**